ofthedove/recipes/_recipes/LemonMeringuePie.md

 In a medium saucepan combine sugar, flour, cornstarch, and a dash of salt.
 Gradually stir in 1 1/2 cups water.
 Set aside.

 Zest and juice several lemons.
 The exact number of lemons needed will vary with the size and quality of lemons used.
-In the most recent preparation, the zest of two lemons and juice of three were used.
+In the most recent preparation, the zest and juice of two lemons were used.
 With zest, more is better, assuming you like a very lemon-y filling.
 The juice should be measured to 1/3 cup with some precision to avoid affecting the consistency.

 Separate egg whites and yolks, placing the whites in the bowl of a stand mixer and the yolks in a small bowl.
 Beat the yolks together.